William-gregory/ComplexNetworks/README.md

 If you would like to use this methodology, please cite the following publication where this code was first implemented for the purposes of sea ice forecasting:

 Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
 Regional September Sea Ice Forecasting with Complex Networks and Gaussian Processes.
-Weather and Forecasting, 35(3), pp.793-806, doi:
+Weather and Forecasting, 35(3), pp.793-806, url: [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)